FAIRplus/the-fair-cookbook/content/recipes/applied-examples/approach-cdisc.md

 A recipe on ETL processes is available [elswhere in this resource](../interoperability/ETL-tools.md)

 ### Issues, pitfalls and caveats

 One major issue that we encountered with both our mapping projects was trial/study data coverage gaps from the respective study data dictionaries.
 The SDTM includes an entire area called the "Trial Design Model", which provides a structured way of representing all activities of a clinical trial, such as planned visits, treatment arms and inclusion and exclusion criteria.
 While this information is a key component of a completely SDTM-compliant dataset, it was not part of the data dictionary and was therefore not part of the mapping strategy.
 As a result, any ETL process covering the data alone would not have generated a fully SDTM-compliant dataset.
 Another area of the SDTMIG we did not include in our mappings was the representation of relationships in the data, such as those between different records for a given subject (RELREC domain).
-These relationships need to be factored into any ETL procedures but require additional documents, distinct from the Data Dictionary *stricto-sensu*.

-TODO: provide an explanation as to why these were not done:" i.e. these relations cannot only be established working from a data dictionary, which only lists variables.
-Actual subject, specimen and visit information is needed to build those links.
+These relationships need to be factored into any ETL procedures but require additional documents, distinct from the Data Dictionary *stricto-sensu* and these relations cannot only be established working from a data dictionary, which only lists variables.
+In order to build those links, actual subject, specimen and visit information is needed.
+This information is specified in the SDTM syntax itself, which is outside the scope of this specific document.

 ---

 ## Conclusion

 > * We presented an overview of our approach to mapping project-specific data dictionaries to the CDISC-SDTMIG with a view to transforming the corresponding datasets to be SDTM-compliant.
 >
 > * The CDISC-SDTM standard supports the interoperability between datasets due to its high level of standardisation, detailed modelling and widespread use.
 >